t-silvers/pyrty/README.rst

 Deploy an R snippet in an existing environment:
 =====================================================

 Environment creation can be costly.
-Here we demonstrate how to simulate scRNA-seq data using :code:`splatter` using an existing environment.
+Here we demonstrate how to simulate scRNA-seq data using :code:`splatter` with an existing environment.
 For more info on :code:`splatter`, see the `splatter tutorial`_.

 .. code-block:: python